 Seoul International Dispute Resolution Centre (SIDRC) — As the Centre’s Facebook page details: “Established as a non-profit organization, the Seoul IDRC strives for global recognition and exposure of South Korea’s arbitration-friendly legal system.”
 The Centre’s website is located here.

 The Korean Commercial Arbitration Board (KCAB) — As KCAB’s website details: As international trade and commerce increase among the nations of the world, inevitably, disputes will arise.
 As these transactions grow more complex, it becomes increasingly important to resolve disputes and conflicts quickly, fairly and conclusively.
-In Korea, the Korean Commercial Arbitration Board (KCAB) is ideally placed to assist international parties resolve disputes encountered in the course of their commercial activities.”
+In Korea, the Korean Commercial Arbitration Board (KCAB) is ideally placed to assist international parties to resolve disputes encountered in the course of their commercial activities.”
 The KCAB’s website is located here.

 The Japan Commercial Arbitration Association (JCAA) – As the JCAA website details: “As the only permanent commercial arbitral institution in Japan, JCAA contributes to the resolution of disputes arising from international and domestic business transactions.”
 The JCAA website is located here.

 As Nikkei Asian Review reported in 2017: “With more companies seeking to settle disputes through arbitration, Japan’s public and private sectors are joining hands to create a new center for commercial arbitration to boost the number of cases handled in the country.”
-The report also noted that: “With the Tokyo Olympic Games coming up in 2020, government agencies will also work together to ensure the center can handle sports-related issues such as doping.”
+The report also noted that: “With the Tokyo Olympic Games coming up in 2020, government agencies will also work together to ensure the centre can handle sports-related issues such as doping.”

 Shenzhen Court of International Arbitration (SCIA) — As SCIA details on its website: “South China International Economic and Trade Arbitration Commission (also known as the Shenzhen Court of International Arbitration; previously known as the China International Economic and Trade Arbitration Commission South China Subcommission, the China International Economic and Trade Arbitration Commission Shenzhen Subcommission; hereinafter the “SCIA”) was established in 1983 in Shenzhen Special Economic Zone.
 It is an arbitration institution founded to resolve the contract disputes and other property rights disputes amongst individuals, legal entities and other institutions from domestic China and overseas.”
 SCIA’s website is located here.